nf-core/funcscan/docs/usage.md

 DeepARG requires a database of potential antimicrobial resistence gene sequences, based on a consensus from UNIPROT, CARD and ARDB.

-nf-core/funcscan can download this database for you, however it is very slow and pipeline runtime will be imporved if you download this separately and supply it to the pipeline.
+nf-core/funcscan can download this database for you, however it is very slow and pipeline runtime will be improved if you download this separately and supply it to the pipeline.

 You can either: